ethan-eplee/HorseRacePrediction/README.md

 6. Backtesting - Using betting strategy to answer the problem statement of whether we can profit from horse races
 7. Deployment - To build an application using Streamlit, where punters can key in simplified inputs to get a prediction on whether to bet on a horse.

+The deployed app was deployed to Streamlit and can be accessed through this [link](https://ethan-horseraceprediction.streamlitapp.com/).

 **SIGNIFICANT FINDINGS**